top of page

 1. Gather Your Information: Collect all relevant data, including a summary of your assets with cost basis information, investment statements, and tax documents.
 This creates a clear picture of your total exposure and embedded gains.

 2. Define Your Goals: What are you solving for?
-Do you need cash for a down payment in two years, want to protect wealth for retirement, or are you charitably inclined?
-Your personal and financial goals will dictate which strategy makes the most sense.
+Do you need cash for a down payment soon, or are you looking to preserve wealth for retirement?
+Your personal and financial objectives will dictate which strategy is appropriate.

-3. Analyze Your Current Status: Evaluate the strengths and vulnerabilities of your financial situation.
-A sophisticated analysis would first assess the tax impact of selling these assets before suggesting an overhaul.
+3. Analyze Your Current Status: Evaluate your financial situation.
+A comprehensive analysis should assess the potential tax impact of selling assets before suggesting changes.

-4. Evaluate the Alternatives: Model the tax impact of a "do nothing" approach versus various diversification strategies.
-Seeing the numbers on paper makes the decision much clearer.
+4. Evaluate the Alternatives: Model the potential tax impact of a "holding" approach versus various diversification strategies.
+Seeing the numbers can make the decision-making process clearer.

-5. Create a Written Plan: Document your diversification strategy.
-A written plan removes emotion from the decision-making process and helps you stay disciplined, especially during periods of market volatility.
+5. Create a Written Plan: Document your strategy.
+A written plan helps remove emotion from the process and encourages discipline, especially during periods of market volatility.

 Don't Let the Tax Tail Wag the Dog

 Diversifying a concentrated stock position is a classic "high-class problem," but it's a problem nonetheless.
-Fear of taxes can lead to inaction, which is often the riskiest strategy of all.
-By understanding your options and creating a thoughtful plan, you can unlock your wealth, reduce your risk, and build a more secure financial future.
+Fear of taxes can lead to inaction, which can result in retaining unnecessary risk.
+By understanding your options and creating a thoughtful plan, you can work to access your wealth, manage risk, and pursue a more secure financial future.

 If you're navigating the complexities of equity compensation and concentrated stock, let's talk.
 We specialize in helping professionals make smart, tax-efficient decisions with their hard-earned equity.